tapocol/sago/examples/chat/README.md

 # Sago Chat

 An example chat app that uses the sago library.
+This app shows how to define your own action channel with "auth", and how to use a third-party extension in your own app.

 ## Usage